m3data/collective-futurecrafting/pages/get-involved.md

 <div class="container">
   <div class="section-heading">
     <h2>Craft with us</h2>
     <p>Collective Futurecrafting is a seedling just beginning to emerge.
-This is an invitation to help nuruture and cultivate this living practice.</p>
+This is an invitation to help cultivate this living craft.</p>
   </div>

   {% include content-pod.html